Curriculum

 SPED

-Our Special Education Team is comprised of two Mild/Moderate Special Education Teachers, an Affective Needs Teacher, School Psychologist, Speech Language Pathologist, Occupational Therapist, School Nurse and two SPED para-educators.
+Our Special Education Team is comprised of two Mild/Moderate Special Education Teachers, an Affective Needs Teacher, two School Psychologists, Speech Language Pathologist, Occupational Therapist, School Nurse and at least two SPED para-educators.
 This multi-disciplinary team helps support students who are identified as eligible for special education services.
 The team provides services in a variety of environments which are designed to meet the needs of each unique student.
 Services can be provided in a small group setting, or through an inclusive approach, such as co-teaching, or push in model within the general education classroom.
 The inclusion model ensures our students with disabilities have opportunities to learn alongside their peers.
 Inclusive education is our primary focus as it values diversity and the unique contribution each student brings to the classroom.

 Our Affective Needs classroom provides support for students with emotional disabilities.
-There is a strong emphasis on affective education and academics, while also supporting social skills and social emotional programming.
+There is a strong emphasis on affective education and academics, while also supporting social skills and centering social emotional curriculum.
 The emphasis is on building any lagging skills to ensure students can successfully access their learning.
 The classroom has a highly structured environment with individualized behavior management strategies, academic plans and structures which focus on the individual needs of each student.
 The goal is to slowly fade services and ensure students are ready to return to the general education classroom setting.

 MTSS